-DISCUSSION AND CONCLUSION
+DISCUSSION

-The Great Basin including GSL tributaries such as the Jordan River and Utah Lake historically were western USA native freshwater mollusk diversity 'hotspots' and part of Utah's unique biotic heritage.
-However, it now appears that native Unionidea mussels and non-pulmonate snails no longer occur in the Jordan River and Utah Lake, or they occur at such extremely low densities and in isolated locations so as to be almost non-detectable.
-Isolated populations may occur in sections of the Jordan River in very limited areas where spring creeks enter the Jordan River or spring upwelling occurs for a few short meters downstream in the river.
+The Great Basin, including Great Salt Lake tributaries such as the Jordan River and Utah Lake, were historically native freshwater mollusk diversity 'hotspots' and are part of Utah's unique biotic heritage.
+However, it now appears that native Unionoida mussels and non-pulmonate snails may no longer occur in the Jordan River (based on this survey and the literature) and possibly Utah Lake (based on available literature), or they occur at such extremely low densities and in isolated locations so as to be almost non-detectable.
+Isolated populations of non-pulmonate snails may occur in sections of the Jordan River in very limited areas where spring creeks and other tributaries enter the Jordan River or spring upwelling occurs for a few short meters downstream in the river.
 As discussed throughout the report, conditions other than ammonia likely contribute to their absence.

-The absence of live Unionidea mussels and non-pulmonate snails is consistent with the designation of the Jordan River downstream of the "Narrows" as a warm water fishery (many of the focal taxa surveyed prefer cold water) and it is unlikely that these taxa can survive under present conditions.
-Empty native mussel and non-pulmonate snail shells in the Jordan River are likely from tributary flushing and depositing in the benthos or from extinct populations.
-More pollution tolerant pulmonate snails (e.g. Physa sp.) occur throughout the Jordan River, typically in the slower, shoreline, vegetated sections.
+The absence (non-detection) of live Unionoida mussels and non-pulmonate snails in this survey is consistent with the Utah DWQ designation of many sections (management units) of the Jordan River downstream of the "Narrows" as a warm water, non-game fisheries (many of the focal taxa surveyed prefer cold water) and it is unlikely that these taxa can survive under present conditions.
+Many of the empty native mussel and non-pulmonate snail shells examined in the Jordan River are likely from tributary flushing and depositing in the benthos or possibly from extinct populations.
+More pollution tolerant, warm water, pulmonate snails (e.g. Physa sp.) occur throughout the Jordan River, typically in the slower, shoreline, vegetated sections.

 Spring seeps and creeks that enter the Jordan River are now critical habitat for remaining nonpulmonate snail taxa; Fluminicola coloradoensis, Pyrgulopsis spp., and Valvata spp.
 They may also be the last best available habitat for any future reintroduction programs.
-Unfortunately, these spring creeks also now act as nurseries for the invasive NZMS and often Corbicula.
-Spring seeps and creeks in the Jordan River system are in dire need of special protection and management and ammonia criteria should be developed specifically for these habitats.
+Unfortunately, these spring creeks also now act as nurseries and prime habitat for the invasive NZMS (P. antipodarum) and often Corbicula.
+Spring seeps and creeks in the Jordan River system are in urgent need of special protection and management and ammonia criteria based on native taxa that occur there should be developed specifically for these habitats.